mantidproject/mantid/docs/source/workbench/plotwindow.rst

 ==================
 Workbench Plotting
 ==================
+This is the window in which all plots will be shown.
+There are many things that are possible from this window with regards to adjusting including the plot, saving/exporting and fitting the curves.

 In Mantid Workbench, the old plotting from MantidPlot has been replaced by the Matplotlib python library.
 It has been integrated seamlessly into the interface to work the same way as the previous method alongside some added benefits such as the extra customisation and improved plotting window.
 Matplotlib has very high customisation, via scripting and has